 There are three map orientation options: North Up orients the map like a paper map.
 Track Up orients the map in the direction of travel.
 Course Up orients the map so the direction of navigation is always up.
-When using Track Up or Course Up, the North arrow indicates the orientation.
+When using Track Up or Course Up, the north arrow indicates the orientation.
 To change the map orientation, press MENU to open the Map Page.
 Press MENU again.
 Select Set Up Map, and press ENTER.
-See page 40 for information.